Glycolic Acid vs Salicylic Acid: Which Is Better?

 Though both glycolic acid and salicylic acid are effective exfoliants, they work differently.
 They target different concerns and suit different skin types.

-Understanding how they differ will help you choose the right acid for your skincare routine.
+Understanding how they differ will help you choose the right products for your skincare regimen.

 Molecular Structure and Skin Penetration

 The molecular size of these acids plays a critical role in their function.
-It determines how well each acid can penetrate the skin, impacting its effectiveness.
+It determines how well each acid can penetrate pores, impacting its effectiveness.

 Glycolic acid, due to its small molecular size, penetrates deeply into the skin’s surface.
 This allows it to effectively exfoliate and stimulate collagen production.

-This makes glycolic acid ideal for improving skin texture and reducing fine lines.
+This makes glycolic acid ideal for improving uneven skin texture and reducing fine lines and wrinkles.

 This property makes salicylic acid particularly effective for acne-prone skin as it breaks down sebum and clears out clogged pores.